Raleigh, NC Cost of Living (2026)

 Median Household Income: $72,000

-Raleigh has a cost of living index of 102, essentially at the national average.
-The housing index is 110, just slightly above the baseline.
-A one-bedroom apartment in Raleigh rents for around $1,300 to $1,700 per month, and median home prices in the metro sit around $400,000.
+Raleigh has a cost of living index of 94.7, about 5.3% below the national average.
+Housing runs below the national baseline, with a housing index of 87.5.
+Typical apartment rent is about $1,492 a month, and median home values are around $453,944.
 The median household income is approximately $72,000.
 Raleigh has seen rapid growth driven by the Research Triangle Park corridor, which houses major employers in technology, pharmaceuticals, and research.
-That growth has pushed housing costs upward from where they were a decade ago, though the overall cost structure remains broadly manageable.

 North Carolina has a flat state income tax of 4.5%, which is straightforward and relatively low.
 There is no Raleigh city income tax.
 Sales tax in Wake County runs about 7.25%.
 Property taxes in Wake County are moderate, with effective rates around 0.8 to 1.0% of assessed value.